daniellam-x/tier-bias/README.md

 Tier Bias is social web app that lets you share ranked lists or "tiers" about anything you want.
 On Tier Bias, users are encouraged to express their preferences and really _own_ their biases.
 There are no pictures, videos, or GIFs allowed on the site unless included as part of a ranked list, creating an environment where value is to be found in the quality of users' tiers and their reasoning behind them.

-Here's the kicker, friends and other users are free to re-rank any tiers themselves -- users are given the ability to vote on any item of a posted tier, effectively creating a "second ranking" or a way to observe the public thinks surrounding your tier.
+But here's the best part, friends and other users are free to re-rank any tiers themselves -- users are given the ability to vote on any item of a posted tier, effectively creating a "second ranking" or a way to observe the public thinks surrounding your tier.
 Finally, the comment section serves as a 'battle ground' for friends and/or strangers to debate about the proper ranking of a tier.

 ## User Story Examples